anderslatif/EK_Azure/README.md

 $ ./vm_scripts/vm_create.sh
 ```

 Follow the prompts.
-It will take a few minutes to find what regions are available for your account.
-Everything will be saved to `vm_config.sh` so you only need to do this once.
+It will take a few minutes to find what regions are available for your account but you will only need to do this once.

+The VM configuration will be saved to `scripts/vm_scripts/vm_config.sh` while available regions will be saved to `scripts/available_regions/available_regions_config.sh`.

 To destroy the VM: